jarcane/clojurice/README.md

 Main app state is kept in a shared reagent atom at `app.state/app-state`.
 A `app.api` namespace is also provided for common API calls.

 An important note regarding routing: when linking to another component within the app, it is best to use the `app.router/app-link` function as this hooks into the routing system.
 Normal hrefs will work, but force a page reload, which will be slower and also reset app-state.

+### Common namespaces

+In addition to the frontend and backend, there are also included some common namespaces via `.cljc` files in `src/cljc/app`, that allow for key data and functions to be shared by front and back.
+The most important of these is `app.domain` in `src/cljc/app/domain.cljc`.
+This provides the common data schemas for the application, including the schema for the configuration files.

 ### Dev tools